 Do you run ads on Google’s Ads platform?
 Do you want a simpler way to track conversions from your ad campaigns?

 ExactMetrics is your solution.

 With our Ads addon, you can connect your website to Google Ads and Google Analytics quickly and easily.
-Plus, if you’re using WooCommerce, Easy Digital Downlaods, or MemberPress, ExactMetrics can also track your conversions from your ads without any conversion tracking code insertion.
-Just put your conversion ID and Label into ExactMetrics and you’re done!
+Plus, if you’re using WooCommerce, Easy Digital Downloads, or MemberPress, ExactMetrics can also track your conversions from your ads without any conversion tracking code insertion.
+Just put your Conversion ID and Label into ExactMetrics and you’re done!

 When you’re tracking the performance of your Ads in Google Analytics, you can see a lot of data about your campaigns that will help you decide which ads are working, and which ones aren’t.

 For more on linking Google Ads with your website and Google Analytics, read How to Link Google Ads to Google Analytics in 2 Minutes or Less.

 Affiliate Link Click Tracking